Blizaine/SlingRING/README.md

 # SlingRING

 Welcome to SlingRING - an innovative, open-source web application designed to streamline and simplify controlling and accessing various AI applications on your local system.
+Get ready to "Sling" all locally-hosted AI App UIs anywhere with this "Remote Intelligent Neural Gateway."

+## Why?

-So many great open-source AI applications will run locally on a machine with a powerful GPU, but they often only present a UI via a localhost web UI.
-While the Web UI can be configured for remote access, you still need to remember to launch the app and leave it running.
-What happens when you want to switch the application that is running on your machine, but you are not at home? or maybe you're just sitting on the couch?
-Or you're at a family gathering and want to show off the Real-time Latent Consistency Model or SDXL Turbo with your mobile phone camera?
+Many open-source AI applications are able to run locally on a machine with a powerful GPU.
+They often present a Web UI via localhost or give you the option to enable remote access to that single application.
+What about all the other AI apps?
+What if you forgot to launch it?
+What if it has problems and needs reset?
+Or maybe you're just sitting on the couch or at a family gathering and want to show off some of the fantastic things you can do with these tools.
 This is why I built this application.
-I wanted to be able to launch, stop, reset, and use any of my local AI apps from my iPhone, iPad, or any browser from anywhere.
-That is why I built SlingRING.
+I wanted to be able to launch, stop, reset, and remotely access any of my local AI apps from any device, anywhere.

-Built with flexibility and efficiency, SlingRING is purpose-built to offer a user-friendly interface for AI apps with management, logging capabilities, and URL handling, all accessible through a simple Gradio web interface.

-Please keep in mind that this is a simple app.
-I tried to make things easy, but it's designed for people who know how to install and configure these open-source Python apps.
-It is not (at this point) going to go out and figure out every app you have installed, automatically know if those apps are configured correctly for remote access, configure them, and create a secure public URL with SSO & SSL for you to access.
+Please keep in mind that while I tried to make things easy, this App, like other open-source tools, is designed for people who know how to install and configure these tools.
+It is not (at this point) going to go out and figure out every app you have installed, automatically know if those apps are configured correctly for remote access, configure them for you, and create a secure public URL with SSO & SSL for you to access.
+But it will let you drop as many start-up BAT scripts as you want into a folder and present that folder as a list remotely, give you start/stop control of those apps, and even parse the live console view for URLs for you to click. :)

 With that said, I hope you find this as valuable and enjoyable as I do.